 Salesforce has made numerous acquisitions since its founding in 1999.

 In 2008, Salesforce acquired InStranet, a provider of knowledge management software.
-This acquisition helped Salesforce strengthen its customer service offerings by providing a more comprehensive set of tools for managing customer interactions.
+This acquisition helped Salesforce strengthen its customer service offerings by providing more comprehensive tools for managing customer interactions.

 During 2010, Salesforce made a major acquisition of Jigsaw, a business contact data provider.
 This acquisition helped Salesforce expand its data and improve the accuracy and completeness of its customer data.

-Salesforce continued to make strategic acquisitions in the following years, including the 2013 acquisition of ExactTarget, a provider of email marketing software, for $2.5 billion.
+Salesforce continued to make strategic acquisitions in the following years, including the 2013 acquisition of ExactTarget, an email marketing software provider, for $2.5 billion.
 This acquisition helped Salesforce expand its marketing cloud functionalities and compete more effectively with other marketing automation platforms.

-Salesforce also made a number of smaller acquisitions in the years that followed.
+Salesforce also made several smaller acquisitions in the years that followed.

 While acquiring companies can be extremely beneficial for companies like Salesforce, it can also be a complex and challenging process at the same time.
 Here are some of the challenges that Salesforce faces when making acquisitions:

 One of the biggest challenges of acquisitions is integrating the obtained company into the existing organization.
-This involves aligning the culture, processes, systems, and people of the acquired company with those of Salesforce.
+This involves aligning the acquired company's culture, processes, systems, and people with Salesforce's.
 Integration can be a time-consuming process that requires careful planning and execution.

 Acquiring companies can be expensive, and determining the right price for an acquisition can be difficult.
-Salesforce must conduct thorough due diligence to assess the value of the target company and ensure that the price paid is reasonable.
+Salesforce must conduct thorough due diligence to assess the target company's value and ensure that the price paid is reasonable.

 Salesforce operates in a highly competitive market.
-This means that other companies may also be interested in taking on the same targets, which can drive up the price and make acquisitions more taxing.
+This means that other companies may also be interested in taking on the same targets, which can increase the price and make acquisitions more taxing.

 Acquisitions can also pose legal and regulatory risks.
 Salesforce must ensure that the acquisition complies with all relevant laws and regulations, including antitrust laws, data privacy regulations, and intellectual property laws.

 Salesforce may acquire companies with technologies that are different from its own.
-Integrating these technologies into Salesforce's existing platforms can be complicated, as it may require larger changes to existing systems and processes.
+Integrating these technologies into Salesforce's existing platforms can be complicated, as it may require larger system and process changes.

 Acquired companies may have different cultures, values, and ways of working than Salesforce.
-It is critical for Salesforce to understand and address these differences to ensure smooth integration and maintain employee morale.
+Salesforce must understand and address these differences to ensure smooth integration and maintain employee morale.

-Benefits and challenges aside, it is no secret that Salesforce has acquired multiple companies over time, which have played a significant role in the company's growth.
+Benefits and challenges aside, Salesforce has acquired multiple companies over time, which have played a significant role in the company's growth.

 Year: 2020